symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 **********************

 1. Choose a **unique name** for your namespace.
 One common option is to use your company's or own name.
-For this example, we are going to register a namespace named ``foo``.
+In this example, we are going to register a namespace named ``foo``.

 2. Check if your namespace name is **available**.